 To tackle these myriad surfaces, manufacturers have introduced many diverse solutions through sole material and design.
-Many of our test pieces had large arrow-shaped lugs, most of them employed a type of rubber stickier than your average road shoe, and most incorporated spaced out traction lugs to shed mud easier as well.
+Many of our test pieces have large arrow-shaped lugs, most of them employ a type of rubber stickier than your average road shoe, and most incorporate spaced out traction to shed mud easier as well.

-Overall, we were impressed with the creativity and different materials that manufacturers used to create traction.
-We weren't content to only rely on our running adventures to tell us which shoes had the best traction, and so devised some head-to-head traction tests.
+Overall, we were impressed with the creativity and different materials that manufacturers use to create traction.
+But, we weren't content to only rely on our running adventures to tell us which shoes had the best traction, and so devised some head-to-head traction tests.
 For this, we tested each shoe on the same stretches of steep loose dirt, steep grass, steep muddy trail, dry talus, and wet rock.
 In the end, the highest ranking models were the ones that could tackle it all and never left us doubting whether we could firmly land and push off on any given surface.
-The best shoes tended to have deep, multi-directional lugs that were well spaced apart to better shed mud, covered the entire sole from end to end and side to side and were made of sticky, durable rubber.
-Short lugs didn't grip grass and mud as well, while closely spaced lugs tended to collect mud; rubber compounds that were too firm didn't give us confidence on talus and wet rock.
+The best shoes tend to have deep, multi-directional lugs that are well spaced apart to better shed mud, cover the entire sole from end to end and side to side and are made of sticky, durable rubber.
+Short lugs don't grip grass and mud as well, while closely spaced lugs tend to collect mud and don't grip loose dirt easily; rubber compounds that are too firm don't give us confidence on talus and wet rock.

 After all of these tests, there was a clear winner, the Inov-8 Roclite 290, which we recognized as a Top Pick for Traction.
-Its widely spaced, deep cleats were made of supremely sticky rubber, and handled every traction test with impressive ease, including wet rock!
-The insanely aggressive outsole of the Salomon Speedcross 4 also had gigantic, well-spaced lugs, but it didn't manage to grip wet rock quite as well as the Roclite 290.
-Likewise, the gnarly spiked outsole of the Saucony Peregrine 7, unchanged from the previous version, once again looked more like some medieval torture device than the sole of a shoe but gripped all surfaces very well.
-Since improved traction is one of the foremost reasons why you would choose to buy a trail running shoe instead of just any old regular running shoe, it accounted for 20% of a shoe's overall score.
+Its widely spaced, deep cleats are made of supremely sticky rubber, and handled every traction test with impressive ease, including wet rock!
+The insanely aggressive outsole of the Salomon Speedcross 4 also has large, well-spaced lugs, but it doesn't manage to grip wet rock quite as well as the Roclite 290.
+Likewise, the gnarly spiked outsole of the Saucony Peregrine 8, totally revamped in design from the past two versions of the shoe, may look like some medieval torture device but works exceptionally well at gripping all surfaces.
+Since improved traction is one of the foremost reasons why you would choose to buy a trail running shoe instead of just any old regular running shoe, it accounts for 20% of a product's overall score.

 Any time that you wear something on your foot, you are modifying your body's natural ability to stand and move from a stable platform.
 Landing on the ground and pushing off for each stride from a stable platform is a fundamental aspect of running, and one that is greatly affected by the type of surface you are running over.
 When testing for stability, we looked for how easy it was to maintain our normal running mechanics over variable terrain while wearing that shoe.
 We found that some shoes would bend and morph to the running surface, forcing us to adjust our landing and push-off.
 While running in some others, we felt that the shape of the shoe required us to change our stride to ensure a stable platform.

-Generally speaking, the lower to the ground our foot was (represented by the "stack height" which can be found in our specs table), the more stable it felt, giving us the confidence to push our speed without rolling an ankle.
-Another way to ensure a stable platform is to make the shoe wider and flatter, especially in the forefoot, as many of the most stable shoes did, so that our foot could splay out naturally as it went through the incredibly complex motion of landing and then pushing off again.
-In general, narrow shoes with high stack heights or large heel-toe drop (the difference in height between the heel and toe, measured in millimeters, can also be found in the specs table) felt the least stable underfoot and were the most prone to rolling an ankle or landing awkwardly.
+Generally speaking, the lower to the ground our foot is (represented by the "stack height" which can be found in our specs table), the more stable it felt, giving us the confidence to push our speed without rolling an ankle.
+Another way to ensure a stable platform is to make the shoe wider and flatter, especially in the forefoot, as many of the most stable shoes did, so that our feet can splay out naturally as they go through the incredibly complex motion of landing and then pushing off again.
+In general, narrow shoes with high stack heights or large heel-toe drop (the difference in height between the heel and toe, measured in millimeters, can also be found in the specs table) feel the least stable underfoot and are the most prone to rolling an ankle or landing awkwardly.
 While many people appreciate the extra cushioning in the heel that comes with a high heel-toe drop, in our experience, especially when running downhill and across a hill, stability is indeed compromised by this trait.

 Comfort is probably the single most important criteria when it comes to selecting a running shoe, or any footwear at all for that matter, and is what we recommend you value above all other factors when selecting a pair of shoes for you.
 However, it is also the criteria most difficult to rate - because it is so subjective.
 Everyone's foot is different, so what feels amazing to one person could be un-wearable by another.
 Some products are wide in the toe box while narrow in the heel, and some are just really narrow (or wide) throughout.
 Some fit perfectly "to size," while others run slightly long or short.
 We have done our best to describe how each model fits in the individual reviews.
 Since the comfort level of each shoe will be different for each person, we chose only to rate it 15% of a product's final score.
 We didn't want to penalize a shoe that felt uncomfortable to our head tester too much when many other people will naturally end up loving it.
 However, we did find some universal factors that could be compared and rated.

 Craftsmanship seemed to play a large part in how comfortable a given model is.
-The most comfortable pairs used a seamless construction that made them easy to wear sockless (although we don't commonly do so, except for comparison testing).
-Poorly sewn seams or out of place material overlaps inside a shoe tended to rub and wear against the foot over long distances, significantly decreasing their overall comfort.
-Likewise, shoes that didn't do a good job of naturally holding the foot in place meant that we needed to crank down the laces to provide a secure fit and often led to discomfort along the top of our feet or front of the ankle joint over long distances.
-Some shoes didn't breathe very well and left our feet excessively hot and sweaty, while others were a bit too short for the size, meaning our toes would hit the front of the shoe, especially while running downhill.
+The most comfortable pairs use a seamless construction that make them easy to wear sockless (although we don't commonly do so, except for comparison testing).
+Poorly sewn seams or out of place material overlaps inside a shoe tend to rub and wear against the foot over long distances, significantly decreasing their overall comfort.
+Likewise, shoes that don't do a good job of naturally holding the foot in place meant that we needed to crank down the laces to provide a secure fit, often leading to discomfort along the top of our feet or front of the ankle joint over long distances.
+Some shoes don't breathe very well and left our feet excessively hot and sweaty, while others are a bit too short for the size, meaning our toes would hit the front of the shoe, especially while running downhill.
 Most of our findings for the Comfort metric were based on our anecdotal evidence from long runs on a variety of terrain.
-We also conducted the water drainage test (described in detail below) to get a better grip on which shoes absorbed the least amount of water or sweat; our test also measured which contenders were the most efficient at drying out afterward, which we defined as another important component of comfort.
+We also conducted the water drainage test (described in detail below) to get a better grip on which shoes absorb the least amount of water or sweat; our test also measured which contenders are the most efficient at drying out afterward, which we defined as another essential component of comfort.

 At the end of our testing period, it was clear that three shoes were more comfortable to us than the rest.
 We experienced no rubbing, pinching, or blisters when running long distances in these shoes, and honestly, we rarely noticed them at all, perhaps the best compliment that can be made about a shoe after a long run.
 At the top of this list was our best overall trail running shoe, the Nike Terra Kiger 4, which we felt we could run in every day for the rest of our lives and be happy.
 The similar but more protective Nike Wildhorse 4 relied on many of the same design concepts to deliver unrivaled comfort.
-Lastly, the gentle, wide fit of the Altra Superior 3.5 allowed our feet to land and push off exactly as they wanted to.
-While these were the shoes we found to be a notch above the rest in terms of comfort, we still strongly recommend you try shoes on before committing to a purchase.
+Lastly, the New Balance Fresh Foam Gobi Trail v2 is very well cushioned, both underfoot as well as surrounding the feet and ankle bones, leading to a supremely comfortable running experience.
+Most of the other pairs of shoes tested are also very comfortable, and to some degree, it is impossible to eliminate user bias when grading for this metric.
+With that in mind, we still strongly recommend you try shoes on before committing to a purchase.
 If you decide to order online, do so from a company that will allow you to return them if they don't fit as well as you had hoped.